Spiderman, Spiderman, does whatever a spider can…

 - Helps him navigate if he is impaired (disoriented or unable to see/hear)

-- Aids him in discovering secret passageways and find hidden/lost objects
+- Aids him in discovering secret passageways and finding hidden/lost objects

 Why is it called “Spider” sense?
 How rooted in reality is this ability?
 Do spiders have psychic powers and premonitions?